fabiogaiera/scenes-classifier-tensorflow-lite/README.md

 Some facts about the `dataset` folder on this repository:

 - It contains 6 categories: building, forest, glacier, mountain, sea and street.
-- It has been slightly modified: each category contains exactly the same quantity of elements (2190 images).
-In the original dataset, categories are unbalanced.
 - Each element within this dataset is an image of 150px x 150px
 - There are 3 folders: test, validation and training. test folder contains 7300 images that can be used for testing the model with new data. training folder and validation folder are used for training the model.